Dipeshtwis/curriculum-html-css/portfolio/m9_validate_form.md

 ### Project requirements

-- You need to implement a simple validation
+- You need to implement a simple validation:
-  - The content of the email field has to be in lower case
+  - The content of the email field has to be in lower case.
 - You should implement the following interactions:
-  - when the user submits the form, you check if the email is in lower case
+  - When the user submits the form, you check if the email is in lower case.
-  - if the validation is OK, the form is sent
+  - If the validation is OK, the form is sent.
-  - if the validation is not OK, you show an error message to the user close to the submit button informing of the error and the form is not sent
+  - If the validation is not OK, you show an error message to the user near the submit button informing them of the error and the form is not sent.

   <p align="center">
     <img src="./images/m3_contact_form/contact_form.png" alt="Mobile popup" />
   </p>